JD.com's billionaire CEO released after U.S. arrest

-JD.com, backed by Walmart Inc, Alphabet Inc Google, and China's Tencent Holdings, said in a statement on Sunday that Liu, whose Chinese name is Liu Qiangdong, was falsely accused.
+JD.com, backed by Walmart Inc, Alphabet Inc Google, and China's Tencent Holdings Ltd, said in a statement on Sunday that Liu, whose Chinese name is Liu Qiangdong, was falsely accused.

 "During a business trip to the United States, Mr. Liu was questioned by police in Minnesota in relation to an unsubstantiated accusation," the company said.